what we do

 - You can put your bag in your own home compost, worm farm, or even bury it in the garden where it will break down over time.

 - OR simply put them in the bin guilt-free!

 About Econic: The majority of every Econic bag is made from a combination of compostable films.
 The three films used to make Econic® are derived from sustainably-produced wood pulp and GM-free corn sources, and each film has been certified to either the European or Australian home compostable standards (OK Compost Home or AS5810).

 Founders of the Tasmanian Agricultural Company Sam and Stephanie Trethewey have acquired an abattoir near…

 Sam and Steph have been sharing their journey since Tas Ag Co was just an idea.

-You can follow our story on social media.
+You can follow their story and stalk them on social media.